European Traveler

 Louvre Museum, Paris: Tips on Buying Skip-the-Line Tickets and Tours

-Skip-the-line timeslot tickets for the Louvre Museum are best bought online.
-Guided tours also give fast-track admission to the Mona Lisa.
+Buy skip-the-line timeslot tickets for the Louvre Museum online or book guided tours for fast-track admission to the Mona Lisa and top art in Paris.

 Mona Lisa Crowds

-Specific time-slot, skip-the-line tickets are the only sensible way to visit the Louvre Museum in Paris.
+Specific time-slot, skip-the-line reservation tickets are the only sensible way to visit the Louvre Museum in Paris.
 Lines at the Louvre are notoriously long making the surcharge for these online fast-track tickets a very good bargain and timesaving deal.
 Guided tours are the fastest way to enter the Louvre Museum.
-The best time to see the Mona Lisa is to visit the Louvre late afternoon.
+The best time to see the Mona Lisa is to visit the Louvre late afternoon while combination tours with a Seine river cruise are very popular too.

 Timeslot reservations are currently essential to visit the Louvre — also for pass holders and visitors qualifying for free admission.
-The pyramid remains the main admission entrance to the Louvre Museum for individual ticket holders although the Caroussel entrance is often open too.
+On busy days, tickets sell out but tours may still be bookable.
+The pyramid remains the main admission entrance to the Louvre Museum for individual ticket holders but admission through the Carrousel underground shopping mall entrance is usually faster.
 A one-way system is in force during busy times and some halls may be closed.

 Cheap Tickets for the Louvre Museum in Paris